arthur-hav/QtB3Poker/README.md

 python -m PyInstaller -F client.py
 ```

+AVOID building with a different arch python than your system arch.
+Such as Pycharm venv python.
+This is the primary problem of detecting the binary as malicious by antivirus sofware such as Windows defender.

 Resulting exe is under `./dest`.
 The executable will need the assets
 under the images and sounds directories.